Skip to main content

 Risalamande (Rice Pudding)

-A creamy rice pudding dessert flavored with almonds and vanilla, typically served at Christmas.
-A whole almond is hidden inside, and whoever finds it receives a small gift.
+A creamy rice pudding flavored with almonds and vanilla, usually served at Christmas.
+One whole almond is hidden in the bowl, and whoever finds it gets a small gift.

 Allergens: